StefanKumarasinghe/Blowfish-Extension/README.md

 ## License

 This project is open source.
 Feel free to modify and distribute according to your needs.

-## Support

-For issues, questions, or feature requests:

-1. Check the troubleshooting section above
-2. Look at `create_icons.html` for icon creation help
-3. Review the browser console for specific error messages
-4. Create an issue in the project repository

----

-**Advanced Web Security Scanner Pro** - Professional-grade security analysis for everyone. # secure-browser-extension
+This was developed by Stefan Ralph Kumarasinghe